A Look Back, a Look Ahead – Learning the Financial Lessons of 2020

 With household spending down, now is a great time to pay off outstanding debt.
 Doing so can help you save money on interest payments, while also freeing up more of your money to put toward savings.

-Here are two popular options for paying down debt:
+Here is a popular option for paying down debt:

 - Pay off debt with higher interest rates first.
-This can help you save more money, in turn accelerating the pace at which you can pay down debt.
+This is commonly referred to as the avalanche method.
+It can help you save more money, in turn accelerating the pace at which you can pay down debt.
 You might also find it advantageous to consolidate your high-interest debt into a single lower-interest loan, which may also reduce your debt load.

 Keep Striding to Improved Financial Wellness

 While uncertainty about the coming months continues, 2020 will be viewed as the year when COVID-19 pressed Americans to rethink their saving, spending, borrowing and investing habits.